apetrosian/html101/03_performance/02_rendering.md

 1. **Conversion**: the browser reads the raw bytes of the HTML off the disk or network and translates them to individual characters based on specified encoding of the file (e.g. UTF-8).

-2. **Tokenizing**: the browser converts strings of characters into distinct tokens specified by the W3C HTML5 standard - e.g. '<html>', '<body>'' and other strings within the “angle brackets”.
+2. **Tokenizing**: the browser converts strings of characters into distinct tokens specified by the W3C HTML5 standard - e.g. `<html>`, `<body>` and other strings within the “angle brackets”.
 Each token has a special meaning and a set of rules.

 3. **Lexing**: the emitted tokens are converted into “objects” which define their properties and rules.